 “Ja, starved,” he replied.

-His wife nodded as she listened and placed the leftovers on the plate.
+“I do,” his wife nodded as she placed the leftovers on the plate and put it in the microwave.

-“There is another issue I am having that is clouding my judgement, something that I think you only know bits and pieces about, dealing with family history.
+“There is another issue I am having something that is clouding my judgement, something that I think you only know bits and pieces about, my family’s history.
 We don’t really talk about it much.”

 “Is that right?
-Believe me, I noticed your family is pretty much closed-lipped about family history.”
+Believe me, I noticed your family is pretty much closed-lipped about family things, especially histories.”

 The ding of the microwave sounded and she took out the plate.

 “Okay,” she replied.
-“I am gonna need a little bit more information.”
+“I am gonna need a little bit more information, please.”